Katherineslove/formative3.2FrontEnd/README.md

 # Installation

-This is the **server** part of a 2-part project.
+This is the **front-end** part of a 2-part project.
 The server side is located here: https://github.com/JonnySaito/formative-3.2-server

 To copy this project, you need to have a version of **Node JS** and **npm** installed on your machine.